 Working in Canada

-It is little wonder that more and more expats are considering working in Canada; the country not only weathered the global recession that left many other G8 economies in shambles, but since 2009, the number of jobs available in Canada has actually increased and the country's economy has in fact made positive growth.
+It is little wonder that more and more expats are considering working in Canada; the country not only weathered the global recession well but has steadily increase the number of jobs available each year.
+In fact, Canada has experience positive economic growth over recent years.
+Much of this is thanks to the country's strong commodity ties to China.

 Thus, those with commendable industry experience and a degree of specialisation will find that there are a fair amount of job opportunities in Canada, particularly in Alberta’s oil patch.